 Jeremy Gardner (Ben McBride), Adam Cronheim (Mickey), Niels Bolle (Jerry), Alana O’Brien (Annie)

 Two former baseball players, Ben and Mickey, wander aimlessly through the world after it has been destroyed by a zombie apocalypse.
-They keep going, with Ben refusing to let them settle down due to the fact that they were trapped in a house for months surrounded by zombies and he refuses to go back to that.
+They keep going – Ben refuses to let them settle down due to the fact that they were trapped in a house for months surrounded by zombies and he not wanting to go back to that.
 They are bored, with Mickey spending all his time tuned out and listening to his headphones.
 After scavenging a set of walkie-talkies, they pick up the communications from a group of survivors, only to be told to go away and not communicate further.
-However, Mickey obsessively keeps trying to contact the girl.

-The zombie film made a massive resurgence in the 2000s after hits like 28 Days Later (2002), the remake of Dawn of the Dead (2004) and Shaun of the Dead (2004).
+The zombie film made a massive resurgence in the 2000s after hits like Resident Evil (2002), 28 Days Later (2002), the remake of Dawn of the Dead (2004), Shaun of the Dead (2004) and tv’s The Walking Dead (2010- ).
 This led to a great many usually gore-drenched low-budget imitators and then a spate of gonzo and comic zombie films that often seemed be trying to collude zombies with the wackiest things imaginable.
-I am feeling serious zombie ennui after the deluge of efforts over the last couple of years but tuned into The Battery because it seemed to be getting some good word of mouth.
+I have been feeling serious zombie ennui after the deluge of efforts over the last couple of years but tuned into The Battery because it had received some good word of mouth.
 It was the first film as director for Jeremy Gardner, who is also the bearded one of the two leads.

 The Battery feels like it takes the zombie road movie – one in particular thinks of something like Zombieland (2009) – and has given it a Gen Y slacker feeling.
 It is a laidback film that concentrates less on splatter effects and the drama of survival than it does on showing often wry slices of the way the two characters greet their situation.
 The opening scenes are taken up by vignettes of the two slackers aimlessly drifting through an empty world – Adam Cronheim plugged into his headphones and having to deal with failing batteries; Jeremy Gardner getting a thousand dollar scratch lotto ticket and then throwing it away because it no longer means anything; the two practicing their curveball pitch even when it no longer matters.
 It is in these scenes – and indeed, a good half-hour into the film – that Jeremy Gardner depicts the sheer boredom of the apocalypse with a fine, lyrical sense.
 Clearly here and in other scenes, we see Gardner emerging as a potentially extremely good new director.